 The Ritz-Carlton Montreal is situated in the most elegant address in the city of Montreal since its opening in 1912.
 The hotel’s 98 guest rooms and 31 suites feature the latest in high-tech amenities.
 Details from the original 1912 hotel abound to accentuate its seamless mixture of old and new.

-While the hotel offers gorgeous rooms and lovely cream marble bathrooms, I am not a major fan of the luxury Toto toilet in the Junior King rooms (I am not sure if they have them across the hotel) that clean your behind, although I do like the Asprey amenities in the bathrooms.
+While the hotel offers gorgeous rooms and lovely cream marble bathrooms, I am not a major fan of the luxury Toto toilet in the Junior King rooms (I am not sure if they have them across the hotel) that cleans your behind.
+However, I do like the Asprey amenities in the bathrooms.

 4. The Delta Montreal

 Platinum members get free access to the concierge executive lounge.
-The Delta lounge is large with 2-floors and a small balcony which is lovely in the summer.
+The Delta lounge is large with 2-floors and a small balcony, which is lovely in the summer.
 The club lounge is on the 23rd floor.
-Breakfast is 6:30-9:30 and 8-11 on weekends.
-If you are a Marriott Platinum and have access to the restaurant for free, the breakfast is better there (detailed below) because there is a larger selection, although the club lounge still offers a very decent breakfast.
-Expect hot items (eggs, sausage, bacon) for breakfast as well as cereals, bread, fruit, etc in the club lounge, and this lounge is open on weekends.
+If you are a Marriott Platinum and have access to the restaurant for free, the breakfast is better there (detailed below) because there is a larger selection.
+However, the club lounge still offers a very decent breakfast.
+Expect hot items (eggs, sausage, bacon) for breakfast as well as cereals, bread, fruit, etc., in the club lounge, and this lounge is open on weekends.

-Happy hour is 5-7 every evening and there are usually be 2 warm dishes, one of which is vegetarian, as well as some cheese, veggies, bread, and dessert.
+Happy hour is every evening, and there are usually be 2 warm dishes, one of which is vegetarian, as well as some cheese, veggies, bread, and dessert.
 Soft drinks and water are free, but alcohol is charged.
-Outside of breakfast/happy hour, there is usually fruit and cookies and pretzels left in the lounge as well as soft drinks.
+Outside of breakfast/happy hour, there is usually fruit and cookies, and pretzels left in the lounge, as well as soft drinks.
 It is worth mentioning that the service in the lounge is also excellent.

 All rooms at The Delta Montreal are of similar size.
 They differ in the number of beds and floor number.
 All rooms are spacious, and there are lots of power outlets right next to the bed (hurrah!).
 There is also a fridge and a balcony.
 Strangely, outdoor furniture is available upon request.
 There is also a gym at this hotel.

-If you have the choice (usually if you are a Platinum Marriott Bonvoy member) take breakfast in the main restaurant which runs until 11 am, with fruits, yogurt, scrambled eggs, made-to-order eggs, bacon, sausage, pastries hashbrowns, pancakes and juice.
+If you have the choice (usually if you are a Platinum Marriott Bonvoy member), take breakfast in the main restaurant with fruits, yogurt, scrambled eggs, made-to-order eggs, bacon, sausage, pastries, hashbrowns, pancakes, and juice.